 Finally, there are a few simpler facing tools on the market such as the IceToolz Shuriken which works only with post mount.
 I’m not at all a fan of this style of tool because it does nothing to align the caliper to the axle.

 This is just the first part of my deep dive into disc brake-related tools.
-The upcoming second part will cover the things more applicable to ownership of hydraulic disc brakes.
+The second part covers tools and tips more applicable to the ownership and upkeep of hydraulic disc brakes.

 Note: A number of the tools mentioned in Cool Tool Tuesday are not sold through traditional cycling channels and can be hard to find, which is also kind of the point of the series.
 Access to the tools covered will be easy for those in Europe and the United States.
 Use a search engine to find the products mentioned.